 I am a professor of Polar Meteorology at Utrecht University.
 My main research interest at present is to understand the past, present and future climate and mass balance of the large ice sheets of Greenland and Antarctica.
 I perform my research at the Institute for Marine and Atmospheric Research Utrecht (IMAU) in the Ice and Climate research group.
 Our group combines experimental fieldwork (in situ meteorological experiments, automatic weather stations and surface mass balance observations) with regional climate models, the latter in close collaboration with the research department of the Royal Netherlands Meteorological Institute (KNMI).
+Currently, I am scientific director of IMAU.

 We operate a network of automatic weather stations (AWS) on glaciers: eight in Antarctica, four in west Greenland and several others in Svalbard, Norway and the European Alps.
 Data of these AWS enable us to close the surface energy balance and calculate melt intensity, helping us to improve our understanding of the melt process and its representation in our regional climate model.
 More information can be found on the IMAU AWS website and on the Projects page.